hokioi/Area-of-Region-Calculator/README.md

 How it works:

+-Screenshot an image, (intended use is for google earth, but it doesn't really matter)

 -Select the image you are using with files (will open automatically)

 -Select either pixel to distance scale, or if you want to work out the distance (if you don't already know)